Munster Senior Hurling League

-The Munster Senior Hurling League (known in some years as the Munster Hurling Cup) is an annual hurling competition organised by the Munster Council of the Gaelic Athletic Association since 2016 for the top inter-county teams in the province of Munster in Ireland.
+The Munster Senior Hurling League is an annual hurling competition organised by the Munster Council of the Gaelic Athletic Association since 2016 for the top inter-county teams in the province of Munster in Ireland.

 The series of games are played during January.
 The Munster Senior Hurling League is effectively a pre-season tournament.
 It allows teams to blood new players and to experiment prior to the opening of the National Hurling League.

 2019 was the first year that all six eligible teams participated in the Munster Senior Hurling League.
 Participation or non-participation can be decided on an annual basis.
 Cork are the current champions.

+History

+This competition is a successor completion to the Waterford Crystal Cup which lasted from 2006 to 2015.

 Format

 In the tournament's first three years, each team played all the others once in a single round-robin system (of 4 or 5 county teams), with the top two teams progressing to the final.
 In 2019 and 2020, all six counties competed, and they were drawn into two separate groups, with the two group winners meeting in the final.

 In 2022 the competition was a straight knockout, with 5 teams, and was called the "Munster Hurling Cup".
 For 2023 the competition returned to the format of 2020, with two groups of three teams.